Eutheriodontia

 Eutheriodontia is a clade of therapsids which appear during the Middle Permian and which includes therocephalians and cynodonts, this latter group including mammals and related forms.

-With the dicynodonts, they form one of two lineages of therapsids that survived the End-Permian extinction and which diversified again during the Triassic, before the majority of them disappeared before or during the Triassic–Jurassic extinction, except for a lineage of cynodonts that would later give rise to mammals.
+With the dicynodonts, they form one of two lineages of therapsids that survived the End-Permian extinction and which diversified again during the Triassic, before the majority of them disappeared before or during the Triassic–Jurassic extinction, except for a lineage of cynodonts that later gave rise to mammals.

 Classification

 The clade was named in 1986 by James Allen Hopson and Herbert Richard Barghusen, the name meaning the "true Theriodontia".
 Within Hopson's system, the Eutheriodontia are the sister group of the Gorgonopsia within the Theriodontia.
 A close relationship between therocephalians and cynodonts had been recognized for many years.
 In 2001 the Eutheriodontia were defined as the least inclusive clade including Mammalia and Bauria.
 Even today, the taxon has a strong recognition among paleontologists and is regularly cited in several studies concerning therapsids.